l3limp/pax/README.md

 - Flutter - Flutter is an open-source UI software development kit created by Google
 - Firebase- Provides Backend Services for Applications

+## Installing the App on your Device

+Download the apk file from the given link and install the app on your android mobile:- https://drive.google.com/drive/folders/11MjCpFPWqbO_QsFl0EqrcOiqVq02XcXP

 ## Setting up the project

 1.Use the command promopt on windows or Terminal on Linux and use `git add` and  paste the link 'https://github.com/l3limp/pax.git'.
 2.Create a new branch and start working on it.

-## Installing the App on your Device

-Download the file from the given link :- https://drive.google.com/drive/folders/11MjCpFPWqbO_QsFl0EqrcOiqVq02XcXP

 ## Screenshots of the app-